 The following holidays in Egypt are celebrated across the country, where government offices and ministries are closed.

 Celebrates the day of the beginning of the Egyptian revolution against "President Mubarak" on the 25th of January 2011 and it's also a National Police Day It's a day off in Egypt.

-Egypt is celebrating on July 23 of the Egyptian revolution of 1952 against King Farouk and it was the main reason for the ending of the kingdom of Egypt.
+Egypt is celebrating on July 23 the Egyptian revolution of 1952 against King Farouk and it was the main reason for the ending of the kingdom of Egypt.

 Sinai liberation day marks the final withdrawal of all Israeli military forces from the Sinai Peninsula when Egypt recovered the land of Sinai and the withdrawal of the last Israeli soldier from the city of Taba in 1988

 It's a day off for all Egyptians.
 It is a day off for the general population, and schools and most businesses are closed.
-In 2020, it falls on a Friday, but since Friday is an official holiday some businesses may choose Thursday as a holiday.
+In 2021, it falls on a Friday, but since Friday is an official holiday some businesses may choose Thursday as a holiday.

 Egypt celebrates its first military victory in the October War, which leads to the liberation of Sinai from the occupation, also during the rule of President "Mohamed Anwar Sadat".

 It's on March 21 as a kind of appreciation for Egyptian mothers but it's not a public holiday in Egypt.